d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Advertising apart, _Fluent_ is a really useful software born to efficiently handle several log flows and do some activities upon the data its receiving from them.

 Back to the originary problem, once installed, we can configure it to pull some lines from _Postfix_ log.
-We basically impose a _regex_ string that has to match the log line type to pull and push it to a plugin that handle and insert data into the application.
+We basically impose a _regex_ string that has to match the log line type to pull and push it to a plugin that handles and inserts data into the application.
 This way, the application itself won't need to do anything but wait to obtain informations about email addresses status.

 ## Log source

 As just mentioned, we need to create a _regex_ string, needed to find the type of log line we want to interpret.
-So, as in the example of the _"rural script example"_, we want to handle a standard _Postfix_ status line, such as the following:
+So, as in the _"rural script example"_, we want to handle a standard _Postfix_ status line, such as the following:

 ```
 Mar 27 12:34:45 server postfix/smtp[12345]: D09C7A0281: to=<some@o.ne>, relay=localhost[127.0.0.1]:25, delay=0.29, delays=0/0/0.1/0.19, dsn=2.0.0, status=sent (250 2.0.0 Ok: queued as 337CF5FD07)